defencedigital/moduk-service-manual/src/accessibility/meet-accessibility-regulations/interaction-designers.md

     <img src="ministry-of-defence.svg" alt="Ministry of Defence logo">

-If you can, work with a Content Designer to create alt text.
+If you can, work with a content designer to create alt text.
 Find more advice in the [GOV.UK guidance on images](https://design-system.service.gov.uk/styles/images/).

 ## Only use images that users need

 Government digital services need to be simple.
 Do not add unnecessary images or visual design.
-Before adding icons and images, work with a User Researcher and a Content Designer to check if users need them.
+Before adding icons and images, work with a User Researcher and a content designer to check if users need them.

 ## Be careful with columns